sagasu/JustEat/Answers to technical questions.md.md

 <br />
 4) How would you improve the JUST EAT APIs that you just used?
 <br />
-I didn't spend that much time with it, and I haven't look at many methods in the API but...<br />
+I didn't spend too much time with it, and I haven't look at many methods in the API but...<br />
-** After receiving lists of restaurants there is no information about what can I do about it.
-In a way that Restful API should lead me and help me discover what is the next step, this one is not doing it.<br />
+** After receiving lists of restaurants there is no information what can I do about it.
+In a way that Restful API should lead me and help me discover the next step, this one is not doing it.<br />
 ** A general problem with Restful APIs is that there is no discovery service.
 I have no idea what this API is doing, and how to use it.
 Also, there is no information about how to set headers.
 If I was not told to set them, I wouldn't know.
 It makes me wonder if other methods require different headers, or extra/hidden parameters?<br />
-** If I was a client requesting such API, I would ask for pagination and sorting perhaps.<br />
+** If I was a client requesting such API, I would ask for pagination and sorting.<br />
 <br />
 5) Please describe yourself using JSON.
 <br />